Achievable logoAchievable logo

 • Obtuse if c2>a2+b2

-Diagrams show congruent angles with matching arcs and congruent side lengths with matching tick marks.
+In triangle diagrams, congruent angles are marked with matching arcs and congruent sides are marked with matching tick marks.

 Finding plausible third sides of triangles

-For any triangle with sides of lengths x, y, and z, the following conditions must all be true:
+For any triangle with sides of lengths x, y, and z, all three of the following conditions must hold:

 • x+y>z